frederic-perez/AmE-dictionary/data/wip.md

 __pustulate__ _adj_ Blemished by imperfections of the skin. _Syn_ acned, pimpled
 __unbeknownst__ _adj_ /un-bih-NOHNST/
 __drollery__ _n_ A quaint and amusing jest. _Syn_ waggery

-__it wouldn’t do (someone) any harm (to do something)__ It would or may be good, pragmatic, or beneficial for someone (to do something). _You know, it wouldn’t do you any harm to comb your hair from time to time._

 __with a start__ _I dreamed about falling and I woke with a start._
 __goats and oats__ :dart:
 __slush__ _n_ (drink?)